-PREREQUISITE: SPAN-050 or 2 years of high school Spanish ADVISORY: Concurrent enrollment in ENGL-095 or higher level English course.
+PREREQUISITE: SPAN-050 or 2 years of high school Spanish

 Continuation of the visual/oral/aural approach to understanding, speaking, reading, and writing Spanish.
 This is the second of a four semester sequence.
 Course material emphasizes the cultures of Mexico, Central/South America, the Caribbean, Spain, and the Chicano of the Southwestern United States.
 It is highly recommended that upon successful completion of SPAN-051, the third course SPAN-052 be taken the following semester.
 May not be repeated.
 SC